nordic pole length

 Different Ratios for Each Technique

 Classic poles use a ratio of 0.83 × height.
-Skate poles use 0.87 × height, about 4–7 cm longer for the same skier.
+Skate poles use 0.89 × height, about 9 to 11 cm longer for the same skier.
 Skate technique requires a longer pole for a more powerful push through a wider range of motion.
 Classic technique plants the pole closer to the body.

 How long should Nordic ski poles be?